dart-archive/www.dartlang.org/src/site/codelabs/ng2/4-buttonbadge.markdown

 <i class="fa fa-key key-header"> </i> <strong> Key information </strong>

+* Square brackets `[]` specify a _property_ on the element.
+  This example references the `disabled` property.

-* Enable the  button depending on the value of `enableButton`.
+* The `[disabled] != "!enableButton"` text enables or disables the button element, based on the value of the corresponding Dart variable.

-  You will add `enableButton` to the Dart code in the next section.
+* You will add `enableButton` to the Dart code in the next section.

 * The `(click)="generateBadge()"` text sets up an event handler for button clicks.
 You'll add the `generateBadge()` event handler to the Dart